bemafred/sky-omega-public/README.md

 - `docs/science-of-eee.md` – Our new scientific process: Emergence, Epistemics, Engineering.
 - `docs/funding-invitation.md` – For those curious to support or join the work.
 - `docs/sky-omega-last-interface.md` – For those preparing for the future.
+- `docs/sky-omega-and-the-silence-of-giants.md` – Why we and no one else.

 ## 🌱 Invitation